Phillip Schofield: ITV investigated 'rumours' of relationship

 "Phillip's statement yesterday reveals that he lied to people at ITV, from senior management to fellow presenters, to YMU, to the media and to others over this relationship."

-The statement follows comments made by former ITV daytime presenters including Eamonn Holmes and Dan Wootton that the network had questions to answer about how much managers knew about the relationship and what action they took.
+The statement follows comments made by former ITV daytime presenters including Eamonn Holmes and Dan Wootton that ITV bosses had questions to answer about how much oversight they had on one of their most high-profile presenters.

-Schofield released a statement to the Daily Mail on Friday confirming he had had an affair with a young male employee while he was still married.
+Schofield released a statement to the Daily Mail on Friday, confirming he had had an affair with a young male employee who worked at the channel.

-He said he was "so, very, very sorry" for being unfaithful to his wife, and for lying to his colleagues, agents, employers, friends, the media and the public about the relationship.
+He was still married to his wife Stephanie Lowe at the time of the affair.
+They separated in 2020, after he came out as gay.

-The TV presenter was still married to his wife Stephanie Lowe at the time of the affair.
-They separated in 2020, after Schofield came out as gay.
+The TV presenter said he was "so, very, very sorry" for being unfaithful to his wife, and for lying to his colleagues, agents, employers, friends, the media and the public about the relationship.

 The 61-year-old's exit from the network means he will no longer present the British Soap Awards next month.